Buying Insurance Direct vs. Through an Agent: Pros and Cons

 • More control over the purchasing process.
 Agents handle most of the purchasing process for you, but when purchasing insurance online, you have the control, including selecting which company to receive quotes from and when the purchase will happen.

-• Quick, easy, and convenient purchasing process.
+• Quick, easy, and convenient.
 Your insurance coverage purchase won’t be delayed when buying online because insurance companies offer an easy-to-understand, user-friendly purchasing process.

 • More affordable policy.
 The cost of your policy may be less compared to the cost of the policy purchased through an agent.

-• No pressure to decide or purchase coverage from a particular insurance company.
+• No pressure to decide to buy from a particular insurance company.
 Customers are not pressured or tricked into purchasing expensive coverage they may not need.

-Purchasing insurance online is a straightforward process, but it’s possible you’ll be missing out on a few things by choosing this option.
+Buying car insurance online is so easy you might be wondering, why use an insurance agent at all?
+While online car insurance is a straightforward process, it's possible you'll be missing out on a few things by choosing to buy insurance without an agent.

 Cons